patthoege/tasty-tales-blog-pp4/README.md

           - "Looks like nothing was found at this location.
 Maybe try one of the links below, click on the top menu, or try a search?"
     - Comment indicating the start of the search bar section.
       - Form for the search bar.
 Input field for searching recipes.
-          - Search button with a magnifying glass icon.

     <details><summary><b>404 Page Image</b></summary>